 Baking is a science and you really need to make sure you get the right amount of flour, salt, yeast and water otherwise your dough won’t ferment as it should and this will only make it inferior.
 It won’t make it develop and relax properly to stop your dough being too elastic to stretch out.

 To be sure that you’re dough is in proper quantities, you need to use a scales to weigh out your ingredients instead of using cups to measure volume.
+See my article on my recommended pizza equipment where I show you a good one.

 This is because flour can take on different volumes if its more compressed – a cup of flour taken by me might be pressed down more than a cup of flour taken by you.